numtide/clean-git-action/README.md

-# Clean Git Action - leave no build artifacts behind.
+# Clean Git Status Action - leave no build artifacts behind.

-A very small GitHub Action that checks that there are no files left behind after a build.
+A very small GitHub Action that checks that the `git status` is clean at the end of a build.

-What happens on larger project is that the build process tends to drift and a bunch of changed or untracked files exist at the end of the CI run.
-Generally, this means that either a file got automatically updated and should be committed to the repo, or some files are generated and should be added to the `.gitignore`.
+Build process tends to drift and leave files behind that are either changed or untracked.
+Generally when that happens, it can be either of those two things:

+1. A new build artifact appeared, that should be added to `.gitignore`
+2. Some `.lock` file or other generated file was updated and needs to be committed to the repo.

 By adding this simple action to your project, you make sure that these issues are surfaced early.